French Onion Soup – Recipe

 - Remove the bay leaf, and add salt and pepper, to your own taste.

-- Please the toasted French bread at the bottom of ovenproof, individual bowls, pour the onion soup over the bread (bread will float to the top).
+- Place the toasted French bread (or Baguette) at the bottom of ovenproof, individual bowls, pour the onion soup over the bread (bread will float to the top).

 - Sprinkle 1/4 cup of cheese over the bread.